Welcome to

 The Golden Kite Awards are given annually by the Society of Children's Book Writers and Illustrators, an international children's writing organization, to recognize excellence in children’s literature.

-THEMES - HARD WORK AND FOLLOW YOUR DREAMS
+THEME - WORK HARD AND FOLLOW YOUR DREAMS

 In this graphic memoir, the author describes how he dealt with a missing father and a mother in jail.
 He was raised by his grandfather who had problems with alcohol and his grandmother who was often verbally abusive.
 Turmoil and conflict was a constant, particularly when he graduated middle school and was sent to a parochial school causing him to lose most of his friends.
 As a freshman, he was tormented by the older kids.
 His only escape was to take advantage of his artistic ability by drawing cartoons for the school paper and participating in other art activities.
 He eventually located his father and they became close.
 His mother was in and out of jail and at one point he told her that his grandmother was his real mother because she was always there for him.
 Readers will likely gain a better understanding of life’s issues and how to cope with them.
 They will also see the importance of defining who you are and how you would like to spend your adult life.